PyMoDAQ/PyMoDAQ/docs/src/lab_story_folder/basler.rst

 it only requires to be careful to buy the correct ethernet switch.

 .. note::
-   This documentation is presented for Ubuntu, but it should be very similar for Windows.
+   This documentation is presented for Ubuntu, but the procedure should be very similar for Windows.

 Connect the camera to the computer
 ----------------------------------